wlee88/cheesus/README.md

 ### Test
 - DB: 5433

+# Troubleshooting

+## It's not detecting @cheesus/contract imports
+- Ensure the repo is built with `yarn build:contracts`

+## It can't find the DB
+- Ensure the DB is running and the connection string is correct in the `.env` file

 ## 👋 Questions?
 - Questions/Feedback is very welcome.
 Leave me an issue here (TODO: Github project link ) and I'll get back to you as soon as I can.